drixindustries/Rug-Killer-On-Solana/SCANNER_PERFORMANCE_OPTIMIZATION.md

 [RPC Balancer] Selected Helius (premium) - score: 100, latency: 52ms
 ```

-Should see Ankr/Helius 80% of the time, dRPC only when others busy.
+Should see Ankr/Helius 80% of the time, with Shyft as the rare fallback.

 ---